BrilliantPlugins/geometa-acf/readme.txt

 * ACF 5 / ACF Pro
 * ACF 4

+*Note*

+Metavalues for terms (Categories/Tags) were stored in wp_options up until ACF Pro 5.5.0.
+GeoMeta for ACF will still display a map or other input field for terms in previous versions of ACF, but since the values aren't stored in the wp_termmeta table, they won't be picked up for inclusion in the spatial table and spatial searches on them will fail.

 == Installation ==

 Be sure that Advanced Custom Fields is installed.
 You can use Advanced Custom